React7AppsGlobal/Ring2xApp/README.md

 For more help use ```$ ionic --help``` or visit the Ionic docs: http://ionicframework.com/docs

-If you have any questions regarding this RingRingApp do not hesitate, contact me: ed.amin@zi.com.my (iOS .Sr Developer for Zen Innovation)
+Any questions regarding RingRingApp do not hesitate to, contact me: ed.amin@zi.com.my (Zen's Inno iOS .Sr Developer)

 You can find the documentation here: http://zi.com.my/dev/ringringapp